 5 November – World Tsunami Awareness Day

 In December 2015, the UN General Assembly designated 5 November as World Tsunami Awareness Day, calling on countries, international bodies and civil society to raise tsunami awareness and share innovative approaches to risk reduction.
-In 2020, World Tsunami Awareness Day encourages the development of national and community-level, local disaster risk reduction strategies to save more lives against disasters.
-This year’s observance promotes “Sendai Seven Campaign,” target
+The World Tsunami Awareness Day is dedicated to promoting tsunami awareness around the world and sharing innovative approaches to risk reduction.

 6 November – International Day for Preventing the Exploitation of the Environment in War and Armed Conflict